itzAlex/PokemonTCG-Research/README.md

 # Pokémon TCG - Research tools

+Making public part of the tools developed after reporting several vulnerabilities by Bugcrowd.

 ## Description
 Right now there are two tools developed:
 * Frida script: SSL pinning bypass, view gRPC endpoint requests/responses in plain text and modify requests on the fly